- What is SportMechanix?

 If for any reason you are dissatisfied, and it is within 30 days of receipt, you may return the item for a full refund minus a 15% restocking fee, but first you must have an RMA# (Return Merchandise Authorization number).
 To obtain your RMA# and receive shipping instructions, either send an email to firstname.lastname@example.org, or call (310) 562-759.
 The product should be returned in its original packaging.
 Just pay for shipping.

 - Is a warranty provided?

 Yes.
 All SMx3’s carry a 60 day limited warranty.
 Warranty

 Yes, absolutely!
 The SMx3 was designed to teach and strengthen hip rotation in ballplayers whether you use a front foot stride or not.
-If you prefer a stride when hitting you still need your core strong and hips with you at contact.
+If you prefer a stride when hitting you still need a strong core and good hip rotation when you make contact.